 Ultimately, a mutually-satisfactory resolution will be sought between the Title IX Coordinator, the complainant, and the accused individual.
 To the extent that all three parties are able to

 achieve a satisfactory resolution of the problem or issue the complaint will be considered resolved.
-In cases involving alleged sexual assault, informal resolution through a meeting of the parties and the Title IX Coordinator is not an option.
+In cases involving alleged sexual assault, dating violence, domestic violence and stalking, informal mediation through a meeting of the parties and the Title IX Coordinator is not an option.
 In the event

 of a mutually agreed upon resolution no additional hearing or appeal will be permitted.
 If a mutually satisfactory resolution cannot be achieved, either:

-1) The complaint will be advanced to the formal procedure described below or
+- The complaint will be advanced to the formal procedure described below.

 The fact that a complaint of sexual misconduct may be concluded at the request of the accusing party does not preclude the filing of a formal complaint by others, including appropriate university officials.